WatermelonArray/Luau-project/README.md

 I also used [Better Comments](https://github.com/aaron-bond/better-comments) throughout this project to help visuallize special and/or important parts of the codebase.
+For Luau syntax, linting, ect.
+I use [Roblox LSP](https://github.com/NightrainsRbx/RobloxLsp).
+This may cause problems with Luau type checking and reference errors in Roblox's studio scripting editor.
+Roblox LSP to some degree understands what happens throughout the project as it can handle Rojo synchornization where as the Roblox Editor doesn't interpret the same during compile.
+The project still runs effortlessly even if they are errors in studio.

 To view the source code project that I personally interacted with, please visit this GitHub link to access the project online: